Go to Homepage

 Spacious 40sq m rooms feature muted pastel colours and floor-to-ceiling windows that are welcoming of light.
 Expect a small in-room safe and a 32-inch flats-screen LCD TV with all the usual satellite goodies.
 Studio Suites weigh in at 55sq m while the Executive Suites are a generous 80sq m.
 While this is among the better Kuala Lumpur business hotels on the block, with 15,000sq ft of meeting space to boot, the property caters for kids too with baby-sitting services, cots and more.
 Keep an eye on this as a Kuala Lumpur conference hotels choice for corporate meetings and mid-size gatherings.

-The Raffles Kuala Lumpur (open late 2011) is located within Pavilion Kuala Lumpur.
-This 200-room hotel (with rooms starting from 50sq m) will feature six restaurants and bars plus the signature Raffles Amrita Spa.
-This means you won't need to stray from the hotel – and it's an extremely handy location for shopping too.
-Its Cafe Stelle, a light and refreshing Italian cafe is already open at the Pavilion.
+The Raffles Kuala Lumpur was tentatively planned for a location within Pavilion Kuala Lumpur.
+This 200-room hotel (with rooms starting from 50sq m) would, if and when executed, feature six restaurants and bars plus the signature Raffles Amrita Spa.

 Just across the road is the very corporate The Westin Kuala Lumpur with its trademark "Heavenly Bed" and the popular streetside Qba Latino grill and wine bar.
 Pasta by the yard comes delicately spiced at Prego.
 The Westin has 443 rooms and an Executive Residences section as well.
 The 42sq m Deluxe Rooms offer views either side of the city, or the trademark Twin Towers.
 WestinWORKOUT Rooms serve up in-room fitness options ranging from dumbells, and cycle or treadmill, to yoga mats and assorted fitness paraphernalia.